-The analysis of changes in the level of competence (indicator number 5) also shows interesting results: in the case of all competence frameworks, the level of increase in the level of competence due to the support system according to the professional concept reduced the increase in the competence level achieved by the training course at the system level.
+The analysis of changes in the level of competence (indicator number 5) also shows interesting results: in the case of all competence frameworks, the level of increase in the level of competence due to the training decreased.
+Looking at the total population of 600 individuals, the transformation of the support system according to the professional concept reduced the increase in the competence level achieved by the training course at the system level.
 In other words: on the basis of the D-ILA data model, the redirection of state aid towards those with a lower educational attainment does not increase the level of competence at the population level.
 Lower-educated individuals are less able to increase their competence level despite the additional resources and higher-educated individuals are less able to increase their competence level due to the withdrawal of resources.